ambrosia-alliance/processor/SYNTHETIC_DATA_GUIDE.md

 - Start with `--dry-run` to preview before inserting
 - Use smaller `--samples` values for testing
 - Adjust `--multi-ratio` based on your training needs
-- The generator uses temperature=0.8 for diverse outputs
+- The generator uses temperature=0.7 for diverse outputs
-- Each run generates fresh, unique samples
+- Each run generates fresh, unique samples focused on TPE and longevity
+- All samples include realistic data from actual TPE research studies